AnalyticsByJake/SQL_Meets_Suburbia/README.md

 SQL Meets Suburbia: A Zillow-Powered Data Deep Dive
 </h1>

 Ever wondered what insights lie behind Zillow’s mountain of real estate listings?
 This project tackles that question by transforming raw CSVs into a structured SQL database and then into interactive Tableau dashboards.
-From price trends to school proximity, I used MySQL and Tableau to explore the dynamics of the U.S. housing market—one query at a time.
+From price trends to school proximity, I used MySQL and Tableau to explore the dynamics of the U.S. housing market — one query at a time.

 <p align="center">
   <img src="images/image_1_zillow_logo.jpeg" width=300/>
 </p>

-To get the most out of the data, I used CTEs, window functions, aggregate logic, and more—turning raw listings into real business insights.
-From there, the datasets were imported into Tableau to create interactive dashboards and a "House Search Analyzer" to help determine market conditions based on individual preferences.
+To get the most out of the data, I used CTEs, window functions, aggregate logic, and more — turning raw listings into real business insights.
+From there, the datasets were imported into Tableau to create interactive dashboards and a "House Search Analyzer" to determine market conditions based on individual preferences.

 <p align="center">
   <img src="images/image_2_house_analyzer_dash.jpg", width=1000/>